 Breakpoint analysis

 To determine whether the 2010s represent a distinct break from previous trends in life expectancy improvement in the UK, breakpoint analysis was performed using the segmented package in R. (34) These analyses are presented in the appendix.
 Figure 6A and Table 3A confirm that in the UK as a whole, and all constituent nations except Northern Ireland, a breakpoint in the series was identified within one year of 2010.
-(For Northern Ireland a breakpoint was instead identified in the mid 1980s.)
+(For Northern Ireland a breakpoint was instead identified in the mid-1980s.)
 Figure 7A shows the sensitivity of this finding to model parameterisation (the choice of random number seed used in the breakpoint algorithm), and finds the same breakpoints to be identified in all instances except for females in Wales.

 ONS life expectancy projections

 Figure 2 shows ONS life expectancy projections from 1971 to 2018, compared with observed life expectancy at birth in a black line.
 ONS life expectancies have, since 1971, tended to consistently under-predict the life expectancies that were achieved up until around 2010.
-After 2012, there are increasing indications that life expectancy projections may now be over-predicting life expectancy gains instead, with the most recent projections returning to around those levels assumed in projections from the early 2000s.
+After 2012, it appears life expectancy projections are over-predicting life expectancy gains instead, with the most recent projections returning to around those levels assumed in projections from the early 2000s.

 Figure 2 ONS UK life expectancy projections compared with observed life expectancy (black line)

-It is apparent from the differences in projection shapes that a range of different methods have been used to produce ONS projections, with some of the earliest projections shown resulting in straight lines, but later projections being curved.
-These earlier straight line projections are likely to have been based on simple linear life expectancy trends, whereas later projections have tended to involve making a range of different assumptions about rates of change in age-specific mortality risks over a range of time periods.
-Historically, mortality rates based on age-specific mortality risks have tended to underestimate achieved life expectancy gains in high income countries.
-(35) Assumptions about different rates of age-specific mortality risk affect conditional life expectancy estimates too, as shown in the Lexis surfaces of conditional life expectancy for 2012-2018 projections shown in Figure 8A (for life expectancy at birth) and Figure 9A (for conditional life expectancy at ages in individual years) of the appendix.
+Assumptions about different rates of age-specific mortality risk affect conditional life expectancy estimates too, as shown in the Lexis surfaces of conditional life expectancy for 2012-2018 projections shown in Figure 8A (for life expectancy at birth) and Figure 9A (for conditional life expectancy at ages in individual years) of the appendix.
 Appendix Figure 10A shows how the conditional life expectancies were modified between successive ONS projections; it shows, for instance, that there was little downgrading of conditional life expectancies for males up to around age 60, between the 2012 to 2014 projection, whereas there was moderate downgrading between these two revisions for females.
 After 2014 successive revisions have continued to downgrade projections at all ages, in particular for males aged under 50 years between the 2016 and 2018 revisions.